singhsanket143/Ds-Algo-Notes/Trees.md

 ### Types of Trees

-- _Full Binary Tree_ A Binary Tree is full if every node has 0 or 2 children.
+- _Full Binary Tree_: A Binary Tree is full if every node has 0 or 2 children.
 - _Complete Binary Tree:_ A Binary Tree is complete Binary Tree if all levels are completely filled except possibly the last level and the last level has all keys as left as possible
 - A binary tree is _balanced_ if the height of the tree is O(Log n) where n is the number of nodes.
 For Example, AVL tree maintains O(Log n) height by making sure that the difference between heights of left and right subtrees is atmost 1.
 A degenerate (or pathological) tree A Tree where every internal node has one child.
 Such trees are performance-wise same as linked list.